 The Council was established in August 2016 and on November 1, 2016, held its first meeting.
-The Council is comprised of faculty, administrators, and students.
+The Council is comprised of faculty, staff, administrators, and students.
 The Council’s initial charge was to serve as a sounding board for the president and the campus community.
 Over time, the Council has taken a lead role in advancing our efforts to remain an inclusive and welcoming university by identifying and addressing concerns of diversity and inclusion.
 The Council provides support for student retention efforts, educational programming, crisis communications, and campus climate research.